 Our brother recently went to Spain with Costco Travel and had a great experience.
 We checked it out for Greece, and the prices were quite remarkable.
 Since I traditionally plan every trip element, I priced it separately using the same hotels and ferry passages.
 Costco beat it, and I am good at getting deals.
 What attracted me the most was they only provided us with transportation and hotels.
 For the rest, we were entirely on our own for excursions, sightseeing, and meals.
 I am about deals and independence; it made the choice easy.

 Want to learn more about Greece?
-Check out our Greece Travel Guide page here.
-It is full of great info for anyone considering travel to this incredible country.
+Our Greece Travel Guide page is full of great information for anyone considering traveling to this incredible country.

 We could pick our hotels from a large selection in the Costco Travel package.
 Each destination had additional perks, such as a high tea in Athens and wine tasting in Santorini.
 Their deposit was minimal, and they have a fantastic cancellation policy.
 The travel staff answered questions quickly and was a wealth of info.
 They allowed flexibility in the planning and made changes as needed.
 The process was a breeze.
 If you want to explore that option for your upcoming travel, click the link here for Costco Travel to see if they offer trips to your next destination.

-On my return trip with Ryan, we planned it all ourselves.
-It made it even more exceptional.
-This time we stayed on the Caldera in Imerovigli.
+On my return trip with Ryan, we planned everything ourselves, which made it even more exceptional.
+This time, we stayed on the Caldera in Imerovigli.
 It was close to perfection, and if you can stay on the Caldera, DO!

 No matter what option you pick to plan your trip, Santorini will be amazing.

-There were many elements; we would have done differently if we had known more about Greece.
-I share some here in this post.
-Especially involving our travels to and from Santorini.
+There were many elements that we would have done differently if we had known more about Greece.
+I share some here in this post, especially those involving our travels to and from Santorini.

 Getting to Santorini

-Santorini is one of the farthest south of Greece’s islands with residents and is directly north of Crete.
-There are only two ways to get there, by boat or plane.
+Santorini is one of the farthest south of Greece’s islands, has residents, and is directly north of Crete.
+There are only two ways to get there: by boat or plane.
 Most travelers will be coming from Athens.
 Of course, you could take a private yacht, but since that is not likely for our travel community or us, we shall present what we commoner folks will do.

 By Sea